To engage leading experts in science and technology to advise State policymakers -

 CCST's reports are freely available to the public.
 Click here for our most recent

-CCST operates in partnership with, as well as receives financial and mission support, from a network of
+model, CCST operates in partnership with, as well as receives financial and mission support from, a network of public

-public and private higher-education institutions and major Federally funded laboratories:
+and private higher-education institutions and Federally funded research institutions: